ibm-cloud-docs/vmwaresolutions/archiref/vcshcx/vcshcx-deployment.md

   years:  2016, 2019

-lastupdated: "2019-02-16"
+lastupdated: "2019-03-05"

+subcollection: vmwaresolutions

 ---

 # Cloud and client deployment
 {: #vcshcx-deployment}

-As described at the beginning of this document, a minimal HCX installation consists of a single cloud and client-side deployment.
+A minimal HCX installation consists of a single cloud and client-side deployment.
 The HCX client side can install on any version of vSphere supported by HCX assuming that there is network connectivity between the client and cloud sides.

 ## Requirements
 {: #vcshcx-deployment-req}